by Ken Canfield, Ph.D.

 Did you ever hear your grandparents say any of these?
 Or maybe your parents?

 Every family seems to have a collection of much-used sayings.
-My wife Dee and I undoubtedly made our children sick of a certain adage or two through the years.
-Some would consider statements these mere clichés, but if you drill down a bit, you’ll find some real wisdom.
+I undoubtedly made our children sick of a certain adage or two through the years.
+Some would consider statements like these mere clichés, but if you drill down a bit, you’ll find some real wisdom.
 They tend to be short and memorable enough to stick with us for many years—and that goes for our grandkids too.

 Also, these maxims can convey nuggets of wisdom in a few words, so there’s less chance we’ll bore our grandkids or make them feel like we’re preaching at them.

 What simple truths—like the examples above—have made a difference in your life, your thinking, and/or your character?

 There is great value in those everyday pieces of wisdom, but we can’t stop there when it comes to teaching our grandchildren.
 If you’re a person of faith, there is added depth when the bit of wisdom they remember us speaking over and over is from the Old Testament book of Proverbs.
 Discussing those proverbs may be one of the best things I’ve done with my grandchildren.
 I’ll start talking about a particular verse or nugget of wisdom, and pretty soon we’re having a longer conversation about it.